Feature Focus: Reading Eggs Engagement Features

 Edmentum’s 2-in-1 learn-to-read program, Reading Eggs and Reading Eggspress, includes several features that help teachers bring engagement and game-play into the learning environment seamlessly.
 In fact, nearly every aspect of Reading Eggs and Reading Eggspress is designed to engage and actively reward students, so that learning to read becomes a fun and interactive experience.
-In addition to the programs’ vibrant and interactive learning areas, check out these five features that will encourage your students to spend more time actively engaged while they embark on their literacy journey!
+In addition to the programs’ vibrant and interactive learning areas, check out these six features that will encourage your students to spend more time actively engaged while they embark on their literacy journey!

 1. Golden Eggs

 In Reading Eggs and Reading Eggspress, Golden Eggs are your currency, motivating students by rewarding them for completing activities, lessons, puzzles, and library books.
 Students can use their Golden Eggs to buy clothes, accessories, and home decor for their avatars or play games in the Arcade.
 A tracker displays how many Golden Eggs a student has earned and is visible on nearly every screen.